 The fastest and best way to reduce costs for a restaurant is to boost sales.
 Learning how to market a restaurant and increase sales by just 2% is equivalent to a 10% reduction in costs.

 I’m ready to help arm you (or if you’re a supplier – help you arm your customers or clients) with 10 of the restaurant PR you need I know to boost sales.
 To help make it all a little easier to digest and implement, this proven set of 10 strategies will be broken up into a 10 part series with one new recommendation going out per day (appearing first in my newsletter, so sign up today).

-[For more on how the restaurant industry benefits from a recession see our “Restaurant Recession” blog post]
+(More here on how the restaurant industry benefits from a recession.)

 Consumers trust what they see in the media.
 Anyone with a checkbook can buy an ad, but not just anyone gets written about.
 When a brand is worth writing about, it’s worth talking about.